Vikcoc/PlatformThingie/README.md

 2. Manage users and access rights in one service.
 3. Manage inventory.
 4. Manage the specification of the items held in the inventory, and the access rights required.

+## Some things to fix
+- The unit tests.
+- One of the dapper queries that is generating parameters instead of inserting arrays.
+- Style and JavaScript files should be consolidated.
+- Probably others.